 What a curious gap between stated vs. actual behaviors!

-People may say one thing to align with social norms or to avoid judgement, when really, they do another.
+People may say one thing to align with social norms or to avoid judgment, when really, they do another.
 The top of the pyramid is where digital observation measures real behavior.

 Research unravels new hypotheses and perspectives, and OAB allows us to test those new assumptions.
 Without the top of the pyramid, you cannot optimize and fine tune.
 Digital metrics make OAB possible, plain and simple.